Search

 The second platform inside the van

-Low floor full size wheelchair van with manual ramp.
+Low-floor full size wheelchair van with manual ramp.
 Credit: Creative Carriage

 Adding “stress” to the vehicle

 When a manufacturer lowers the floor of a van, it causes a lot of “stress” on the vehicle.
-The more modifications made to a van decrease how long the van will run for.
+The more modifications to a van decrease how long the van will run for.

 This can cost your organization more money in repairs to maintain the vehicle.